ottosulin/awesome-ai-security/README.md

 ### Safety and prevention
 * [Guardrail.ai](https://shreyar.github.io/guardrails/) - _Guardrails is a Python package that lets a user add structure, type and quality guarantees to the outputs of large language models (LLMs)_
+* [CodeGate](https://codegate.ai) - _An open-source, privacy-focused project that acts as a layer of security within a developers Code Generation AI workflow_

 ### Detection
 * [ProtectAI's model scanner](https://github.com/protectai/model-scanner) - _Security scanner detecting serialized ML Models performing suspicious actions_